openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-request.md

 pause(callback: AsyncCallback&lt;void&gt;): void

-Pauses this task.
-This API can be used to pause a background task that is waiting, running, or retrying.
+Pauses a task that is waiting, running, or retrying.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Request.FileTransferAgent